 H4 Visa Processing Time

-The processing times for the H-4 visa are different from country to country.
-Since your H-4 status is dependent on the status of the H type visa holder so your spouse or parent, it might take as long as it takes to process their visa.
+The processing times for the H4 visa are different from country to country.
+Since your H4 status is dependent on the status of the H type visa holder so your spouse or parent, it might take as long as it takes to process their visa.
 If, for example, your spouse is applying for an H-2A visa and you apply together, your visa will take the same time to process as your spouse’s.

-If you are applying separately though, the time it takes to process the H-4 visa will be up to the U.S Embassy and the work load that they have.
+If you are applying separately though, the time it takes to process the H4 visa will be up to the US Embassy and the workload that they have.

-How long can I stay in the U.S with an H4 visa?
+How Long Can I Stay in the US With an H4 Visa?

-When you apply for the H-4 visa, you will have to submit your spouse’s or parent’s I-797 form.
+When you apply for the H4 visa, you will have to submit your spouse’s or parent’s I-797 form.
 This form states the dates that the visa of your spouse or parent is valid.
-Based on this, the U.S Embassy will also grant you a visa with the same validity of your spouse’s or parent’s visa.
+Based on this, the US Embassy will also grant you a visa with the same validity of your spouse’s or parent’s visa.

-If your spouse or parent applies for an extension, then you are also eligible to apply for an extension of the H-4 visa.
-This can be done by filing Form I-539, Application to Extend/Change Nonimmigrant Status.
+If your spouse or parent applies for an extension, then you are also eligible to apply for an extension of the H4 visa.
+You can do this by filing Form I-539, Application to Extend/Change Nonimmigrant Status.